Table of Contents

 Crowdfunding has skyrocketed in popularity with small business owners, especially ecommerce entrepreneurs.
 Platforms like Kickstarter and Indiegogo have made it easier than ever for inventors and entrepreneurs to get pre-orders for products and services.

 The way crowdfunding works is simple: would-be customers pledge to pay a certain amount to a business, using a crowdfunding platform.
 In return, the business pledges to provide a reward, usually a specific product or set of products.
 Sometimes the crowdfunding platform will also provide some promotional help to the business by featuring and sharing popular crowdfunding campaigns.

 Many web- and social-media-savvy entrepreneurs love crowdfunding because it allows them to get their products in front of customers right away, before spending money on materials.
 With crowdfunding, you don’t have to pay any interest on pledges (the money you get from backers).
-You also don’t have to worry about losing equity in your company, like you would if you took capital from more traditional investors.
+You also don’t have to worry about losing equity in your company, like you would if you took capital from more traditional investors or ecommerce venture capitalists.

 Finally, with crowdfunding, you can ask for as much or as little money as you want.
 Unlike traditional loans, which typically have high minimum loan amounts, with crowdfunding, the amount is up to you.

 How to succeed with crowdfunding